19 of the best Irish pubs in London

 The Porterhouse, Covent Garden

 What: The Porterhouse may be one of the largest Irish pubs London has to offer, but it still manages to feel intimate.
 Stretched across three floors, the venue is home to both a cocktail bar and its Dingle Whiskey Bar, while beers are sourced straight from Dublin.
+As you’d expect from the name, this one boasts a great selection of stouts, porter, and ales on tap.
 If you’re feeling peckish, fill your boots with The Porterhouse’s menu of wraps, pizzas and burgers.

 Where: 21-22 Maiden Lane, WC2E 7NA